gwu-libraries/sfm-ui/docs/storage.rst

  Storage volumes
 -----------------

-SFM stores data on 2 volumes:
+SFM stores data on multiple volumes:

-* sfm-data: The data volume is where SFM stores the harvested social media content, the db files, and exports.
-This is described in more detail below.
-It is available within containers as /sfm-data.
+* sfm-db-data: Postgres database for sfm-ui data
+* sfm-export-data: exports storage
+* sfm-containers-data: Docker containers data
+* sfm-collection-set-data: collection set data, including WARCs
+* sfm-mq-data: RabbitMQ data
 * sfm-processing: The processing volume is where processed data is stored when using a processing container.
   (See :doc:`processing`.)
 It is available within containers as /sfm-processing.